Final Fantasy VII: Advent Children: Story

 Kadaj confronts Rufus Shinra, who reveals he possesses Jenova's remains.
-He attempts to destroy it, but Kadaj saves it and flees the city with his companions.
-Yazoo and Loz are caught in a blast along the way by an explosive planted by Reno and Rude.
+He attempts to destroy it, but Kadaj saves it and flees the city with his companions, with Yazoo and Loz being caught in a blast by an explosive planted by Reno and Rude.
 Cloud chases Kadaj down and engages him in battle, ultimately subduing him.
 Outmatched, Kadaj opens Jenova's box and fuses with its contents, transforming into Sephiroth.
-He then tells Cloud he will use the souls of Geostigma's deceased victims to dominate the Planet.
-He and Cloud then fight.
-Throughout the encounter, Sephiroth appears to have the upper hand, flinging Cloud repeatedly into walls and finally impaling him through the shoulder.
+He tells Cloud he will use the souls of Geostigma's deceased victims to dominate the Planet.
+He and Cloud then fight; throughout the encounter, Sephiroth appears to have the upper hand and ultimately impales him through the shoulder.
 He asks Cloud to tell him what he most cherishes so that he can have the pleasure of taking it away.
 Cloud replies that he cherishes everything and then uses his Limit Break, Omnislash Ver.
 5, to defeat Sephiroth.
 Sephiroth's spirit departs, leaving behind the mortally wounded Kadaj.
 As he lies dying in Cloud's arms, a healing rain starts falling across the land, curing the people of their Geostigma.
-Yazoo and Loz appear and confront Cloud; he charges at them, and they set off a massive explosion engulfing the three.
+Yazoo and Loz appear and confront Cloud; setting off a massive explosion that engulfs the three.

-Cloud has a vision of his deceased friends Aerith and Zack Fair, who says that his time to join them has not yet come.
-He then awakens in the church, healed of his injuries, and surrounded by his friends.
-Behind them, he sees Aerith and Zack leaving the church and hears Aerith's voice say, "You see, everything's all right".
+Cloud has visions of his deceased friends Aerith and Zack Fair, who say that his time to join them has not yet come.
+He then awakens in the church, healed of his injuries and surrounded by his friends.
+Behind them, he sees the spirits of Aerith and Zack, smiling at him before departing to the afterlife.
+Aerith says to Cloud, "You see, everything's all right".
 He agrees: "I know.
 I'm not alone... not anymore".
+Cloud and the sick children celebrate by bathing in the rainwater.

+During the credits, Cloud is seen driving his motorcycle to parts unknown.
+Advent Children Complete adds a new post-credit scene where Zack's Buster Sword is seen in Aerith's church while flowers from the church are seen blooming at the location of Zack's last stand, having been placed there by Cloud.